 About the event:

 Rising high above Loch Arkaig and Loch Quoich, the mountains on the eastern fringes of the 'Rough Bounds of Knoydart' are rugged, wild and remote from civilisation giving a real sense of wilderness to anyone hiking here.
 On the eastern fringes of this area, Sgurr na Ciche rises dramatically above Loch Nevis.
 This mountain's silhouette is a distinctive landmark in the north-west Highlands.
 All of the mountains in the area require some careful planning to ascend, with many a hiker having poured over maps to find the best way to link them together.
-We're here for 3 days of guided hiking aiming up the high Munro summits including Sgurr na Ciche, Sgurr Mor and Gairich.
+We're here for 2 days of guided hiking

-We'll spend three days hiking the 5 Munros in this remote area.
+We'll spend two days hiking the 4 Munros in this remote area.
 The Munros offer superb vantage points from where vast views over Knoydart and to Skye and Kintail can be savoured.
-Clamber and scramble over quartzite blocks and hike along fine crests to bag 5 Munro summits including Sgurr na Ciche, Sgurr Mor and Gairich on the edge of the 'Rough Bounds'.
+Clamber and scramble over quartzite blocks and hike along fine crests

 Feel an enormous sense of achievement having bagged these Munros.
 They are spectacular.
 The views can be spectacular.
 The experience can be physically exhausting - but mentally uplifting, empowering and utterly rewarding.

-We're aiming to bag the 3 Munros north-west of Glen Dessary.
 We'll meet at the end of the roller-coaster Loch Arkaig road at the gate leading to the non-vehicular access at the end of the car park.
-It's a fair trek in, but soon we're heading uphill and through an interesting gorge that brings us up onto ridges.
-Rough Sgurr na Ciche is gained with uninterrupted views from its summit along Loch Nevis towards Eigg and Rum.
-Along ridges, occasionally following the remains of a wall we'll bag Garbh Chioch Mhor and Sgurr na Coireachan.
+It's a fair trek in made easier with bikes, but soon we're heading uphill up to Sgurr na Coireachan.
+From here we follow the remains of a wall to Garbh Chioch Mhor.
+To finish the day off we'll scramble up to the rough cone summit of Sgurr na Ciche which can give uninterrupted views from its summit along Loch Nevis towards Eigg and Rum.

-This event is being led by Nav and you can read about him here.
-Please Note: If you are signing up for one or two of the days, we can't guarantee which days we'll attempt them on as that will be weather dependent.
+If you are signing up for one of the days, we can't guarantee which days we'll attempt them on as that will be weather dependent.
 We'll only really know a day or so beforehand so please be prepared to be flexible!

 Meeting Point: